basecamp/trix/README.md

 If you don’t want to accept dropped or pasted files, call `preventDefault()` on the `trix-file-accept` event, which Trix dispatches just before the `trix-attachment-add` event.

+---

+© 2015 Basecamp, LLC.
+Trix is distributed under an MIT-style license; see `LICENSE` for details.